skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

 uuid: 47002cc3-816a-3cb8-b462-327364e3f943
 ---

-Today I pushed an update for Elfeed that doubles the speed of the search filter in the worse case.
+Today I pushed an update for [Elfeed][elfeed] that doubles the speed of the search filter in the worse case.
 This is the user-entered expression that dynamically narrows the entry listing to a subset that meets certain criteria: published after a particular date, with/without particular tags, and matching/non-matching zero or more regular expressions.
 The filter is live, applied to the database as the expression is edited, so it's important for usability that this search completes under a threshold that the user might notice.

 ![](/img/elfeed/filter.gif)